openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 If neither a `project` nor a `domain` is provided for `scope`, and the authenticating `user` has a defined default project (the user's `default_project_id` attribute), then this will be treated as the preferred authorization scope.
 If there is no default project defined, then a token will be issued without an explicit scope of authorization.

 *New in version 3.1* Additionally, if the user's default project is invalid, a token will be issued without an explicit scope of authorization.

+##### Catalog Opt-Out: 'POST /v3/auth/tokens?nocatalog'

+*New in version 3.1* If the caller specifies a `nocatalog` query parameter in the authentication request, then the authentication response will not contain the service catalog.
+The service catalog will otherwise be included in the response by default.

 ##### Authentication responses